awu626/STAT-4830-project/report.md

 ## Algorithm/approach choice and justification
 The primary approach is Gradient-based Policy Optimization (GRPO), a policy gradient method that improves the model’s reasoning ability via reinforcement learning (RL).
 Justification for GRPO:

-Handles long-horizon reasoning → Unlike supervised fine-tuning, GRPO can optimize multi-step reasoning paths.
+- Handles long-horizon reasoning → Unlike supervised fine-tuning, GRPO can optimize multi-step reasoning paths.
-Adaptive improvement → Uses reward-based updates to reinforce better reasoning chains.
+- Adaptive improvement → Uses reward-based updates to reinforce better reasoning chains, following methods explored in DeepSeekMath (Shao et al., 2024).
-Avoids overconfidence → Unlike standard transformers, GRPO gradually improves response distribution through sampled trials.
+- Avoids overconfidence → Unlike standard transformers, GRPO gradually improves response distribution through sampled trials.

 ## Implementation strategy
 We will use standardized test datasets (MMLU, ARC, SAT/GRE datasets), and tokenize these reasoning-based questions.
-We'll start with a baseline model like Unsloth LLaMA-3 8B (or maybe something smaller, depending on training time).
+We have started with a smaller model, Qwen2.5 before transituoning to a larger baseline model like Unsloth LLaMA-3 8B. his initial phase with Qwen2.5 allows us to establish a baseline before applying GRPO with slightly faster training times before we proceed with a larger model.
 Then, we'll implement a supervised fine-tuning baseline with GRPO.
 It will have states (contexts) and actions (responses), and we will train and evaluate this.
 Finally, we will tune it on more complex reasoning tasks.

 ## Validation methods
-We will look at the score the tuned model is able to achieve on different test banks.
-We will also look into Chain-of-Thought (CoT) metrics to evaluate how strong the reasoning is.
-Finally, we will use limited human validation to assess whether things make sense or not.
+We will look at the score the tuned model is able to achieve on We will evaluate model performance using:
+- **Quantitative metrics:** Standardized test scores on benchmark datasets.
+- **Qualitative assessment:** Chain-of-Thought (CoT) evaluations and human validation to ensure logical reasoning quality.

 ## Resource requirements and constraints
 Training time and capacity will likely be a challenge for us.
 Unsloth specifies that a bare minimum of 7 GB VRAM is required.
-We have at least two local GPUs within the group that have more than this, and also the Colab-provided Tesla T4 GPU.
-However, we noticed while running initial experimentation that the Tesla T4 trained quite slowly.
-We may consider moving to a smaller model (2.5B parameters would be a decent option) if training is too lengthy.
+We initially planned to train on local GPUs with 12GB VRAM or a Colab Tesla T4, but our tests showed that training speed on the T4 was too slow, so we attempted to run the model on local GPUs.
+Unsloth LLaMA-3 8B also had a very lengthy training time, so we have pivoted to the Qwen2.5 model for now.
+Yet we are still facing challenges surrounding local GPU usage and might be constrained to the speed of Colab.

 # Initial Results